Efavirenz/lamivudine/tenofovir (By mouth)

 - Medicine to treat depression (including bupropion, sertraline)

-- Medicine to treat an infection (including clarithromycin, itraconazole, ketoconazole, posaconazole)
+- Medicine to treat an infection (including clarithromycin, gentamicin, itraconazole, ketoconazole, posaconazole)

 - Medicine to treat malaria (artemether/lumefantrine, atovaquone/proguanil)